Best

 Comparison with Other Cities

-The average home prices in Montreal increased by 8.9% year-over-year, while Calgary's housing market and Toronto’s housing market saw average prices increase by 13.8% and 0.8%.
-Meanwhile, Vancouver's housing market witnessed a 3.9% decline in the average home price in the same period.
+The average home prices in Montreal increased by 11% year-over-year, while Calgary's housing market and Toronto’s housing market saw average prices increase by 14% and 2.2%, respectively.
+Meanwhile, Vancouver's housing market witnessed a 0.5% decline in the average home price in the same period.

 Reasoning

 Montreal’s housing market activity has been influenced by mortgage rates and the influx of migrants since the end of the pandemic.
-The Bank of Canada (BoC) has delivered four rate cuts in recent months, which led to a decline in the Montreal mortgage rates and Quebec City mortgage rates , making borrowing cheaper than last year.
+The Bank of Canada (BoC) has cut its policy rate by 1.25% in the past six months, which led to a decline in the Montreal mortgage rates and Quebec City mortgage rates , making borrowing cheaper than last year.
 Meanwhile, the expectations surrounding future rate cuts and relative affordability compared to housing markets such as Toronto and Vancouver have also magnified sales activity in Montreal’s housing market compared to last year.

-An increase in sales volumes has helped push home prices in Montreal up recently, and the average home price reached a new all-time peak last month.
-This month, the average price witnessed a very minor decline compared to last month, and the home prices are still near peak.
+An increase in sales volumes has helped push home prices in Montreal up recently, and the average home price reached a new all-time peak this month.

 Looking Forward

 The interest rate forecast suggests that the BoC will continue to cut its rates in the coming months.
-As a result, mortgage rates could decline further in the coming months.
+As a result, mortgage rates could decline further.
 Meanwhile, Montreal has a more affordable housing market than Toronto and Vancouver despite being Canada’s second-largest city by population, thus attracting many buyers.
-A further decline in mortgage rates will likely attract more buyers, and we might see Montreal’s housing market heat up further in the coming months.
+A further decline in mortgage rates will likely attract more buyers, and we might see Montreal’s housing market heat up further in the months to come.

 Those looking to purchase a home in Montreal may consider withdrawing from their TFSA or RRSP to make a downpayment for the new home.